RUGBY PLAYER

 Samuela Vatuniveivuke Kerevi (born 27 September 1993) is an Australian rugby union player currently playing for Urayasu D-Rocks in the Japan Rugby League One (JRLO).
 His usual position is centre.
 He previously played for the Queensland Reds in Super Rugby and has played for the Australian national team.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Samu Kerevi is the 42nd most popular rugby player (up from 57th in 2019), the 23rd most popular biography from Fiji (up from 25th in 2019) and the 4th most popular Fijian Rugby Player.
+His biography is available in 8 different languages on Wikipedia.
+Samu Kerevi is the 65th most popular rugby player (down from 57th in 2024), the 25th most popular biography from Fiji and the 5th most popular Fijian Rugby Player.

 Memorability Metrics